Simpson-Computer-Technologies-Research/RapidReview/README.md

 # Rapid Review

 # About
 - I made this project about a year ago and decided to pick up on it again.
-It's currewnt VERY UNFINISHED as when I started the project, I was just learning flutter and golang.
+It's currently VERY UNFINISHED as when I started the project I was just learning flutter and golang.

 # License
 MIT License